TEST 8: DPFE Sensor Ground Return

-CASE 1: If your multimeter registered 10-12 Volts: This indicates that the PCM is providing a DPFE sensor ground to the DPFE sensor.
-If you have gotten to this test by following the following flow of testing: TEST 1, then TEST 2, then TEST 7... then this result indicates that the DPFE sensor is BAD.
+CASE 1: Your multimeter registered 10-12 Volts.
+This indicates that the PCM is providing a DPFE sensor ground to the DPFE sensor.
+If you have gotten to this test by following the following flow of testing: TEST 1, then TEST 2, then TEST 7, then this result indicates that the DPFE sensor is bad.
 Replace the DPFE sensor.

 It's very rare for the DPFE Sensor to have any type of issue with its Ground Return Circuit.
 But if you do encounter this condition and you have triple-checked all of your multimeter's connections and set-up, then the two most likely causes are: